 The overall goal of heroin detox is to stabilize you both physically and psychologically.
 Once you are stable, treatment staff can prepare you to enter intensive drug treatment.
 While it is highly recommended that you attend intensive inpatient treatment, the commitment it requires may not be realistic given your work and family responsibilities.
 In that case, an intensive outpatient detox program may be more suitable to your needs.

 While heroin detox can be frightening, there are great treatment options that will help you navigate your withdrawal symptoms.
-Don’t wait another day to address your heroin addiction; call us toll-free right now and let us help you find the heroin detox and treatment options that will help you find happiness, health and sobriety.
+Don’t wait another day to address your heroin addiction; call us toll-free right now and let us help you find the right drug detox and treatment options that will help you find happiness, health and sobriety.